modmore/docs/en/01_Commerce/v1/01_Getting_Started/03_Product_Catalog.md

 These tools allow you to use MODX in the same way you would for normal sites.

-To hook up Commerce, you will then use what we call the **Products TV** on your product pages.
-This is a template variable type that ships with Commerce that lets you maintain a list of products that are associated with the page.
+To hook up Commerce, you will then use what we call the **Products TV** or **Matrix TV** on your product pages.
+These are template variable types that ship with Commerce that let you maintain either a list or a matrix of products that are associated with the page.

 Imagine this resource structure: